bayleeadamoss/zazu/_documentation/plugins.md

 * `icon` *string*: If the result does not provide an individual icon, the plugin icon will be used.
 The icon here is treated as a relative path.
-* `install` *string*: Optional.
-A script to warm up your application.
-Such as a `bundle install`, warming up a cache or migrating a local database.
 * `stylesheet` *string*: Optional.
 Relative path of a compiled stylesheet to be used when a single result is being previewed.
 * `blocks` *object*:  Blocks are the foundations of every great plugin.
 They are